Stocks, euro rise on recovery hopes; U.S.-China rift lifts gold | MarketScreener

 China's parliament approved national security legislation for Hong Kong that democracy activists say could erode the territory's freedoms and jeopardize its role as a global financial hub.

-Investors have largely turned a blind eye to renewed U.S.-China tensions and instead are focused on the reopening of business activity, said Candice Bangsund, a global asset allocation portfolio manager at Fiera Capital in Montreal.
+Investors have largely turned a blind eye to renewed U.S.-China tensions and instead are focused on the reopening of business activity, Candice Bangsund, a global asset allocation portfolio manager at Fiera Capital in Montreal, said earlier in the session.

 "Stocks have maintained that positive momentum largely reflecting optimism that growth will recover as COVID lockdowns are eased and economies progressively reopen," Bangsund said.
 "Enhanced government stimulus announcements this week out of Europe and Japan have emboldened that risk-on trade."